Custom-made Hess luminaires combine the past with the present in Swedish Sundbyberg.

 Focus on identity and atmosphere

-With the recently implemented lighting master plan for the city centre of Sundbyberg, copper now also plays a vital role as part of the illumination concept: Custom-made pole-mounted luminaires of the RESIDENZA type by Hess, with special copper coloured design elements integrated in the luminaire heads, illustrate the key role of copper for the development of the city and ensure high light quality as well as glare-free illumination for a feel-good ambience in the city.
+With the implemented lighting master plan for the city centre of Sundbyberg, copper also plays a vital role as part of the illumination concept: Custom-made pole-mounted luminaires of the RESIDENZA type by Hess, with special copper coloured design elements integrated in the luminaire heads, illustrate the key role of copper for the development of the city and ensure high light quality as well as glare-free illumination for a feel-good ambience in the city.

 Designed by the Stockholm design agency Ljusarkitektur, the master plan defines various lighting characteristics that illuminate the city centre and at the same time take the identity-forming features of Sundbyberg into account.